 - The seller must also assume all administrative expenses to cancel the previous debts if necessary (mortgage, debts related to community fees, the IBI etc.)

-If you are a foreign citizen and you are planning to buy a property in Barcelona, you can find in this article all the special requirements you need to meet when purchasing a home in Barcelona as a foreigner.
+If you are a foreign citizen and you are planning to buy a property in Barcelona, you can find all the special requirements you need to meet when buying a home in Barcelona as a foreigner.

-This purchasing process can result difficult for a buyer, whether national or international, who does not know the Spanish legislation and bureaucracy.
-At BARCELO PROPERTY INVEST, we offer you all the assistance you need to make this entire purchasing process easier and faster, and to avoid you any possible surprises.
+This purchasing process can result overwhelming for a buyer, whether national or international, who does not know the Spanish legislation and bureaucracy.
+At BARCELO PROPERTY INVEST, we offer you all the assistance you need to make this entire purchasing process a stress-free and risk-free one and to avoid any possible surprises.